 Senator Joe Manchin (D-WV) says “a lot of people on the lower end of the socioeconomic spectrum are going to die,” because of the CPP.
 Liberal constitutional scholar Laurence Tribe (who once hired Barack Obama as a legal research assistant) says the EPA plan is unconstitutional.
-National Black Chamber of Commerce President Harry Alford calls it “a slap in the face to poor and minority families.”
+National Black Chamber of Commerce President calls it “a slap in the face to poor and minority families.”

 Trade unions.
-Once strong supporters of President Obama, the United Mine Workers of America, International Brotherhood of Electrical Workers and other unions have come out in strong opposition to the Administration’s job-killing actions on the Keystone XL Pipeline and other initiatives.
+Once strong supporters of President Obama, the United Mine Workers of America, International Brotherhood of Electrical Workers and other unions have come out in to the Administration’s job-killing actions on the Keystone XL Pipeline and other initiatives.

 Collusion.
-There is growing concern about the cozy ties and private meetings between EPA officials and eco-activists, their sue-and-settle deals, and EPA payments to advisory committees and environmental pressure groups that propagandize for agency actions.
+There is about the cozy ties and private meetings between EPA officials and eco-activists, their sue-and-settle deals, and EPA payments to advisory committees and environmental pressure groups that propagandize for agency actions.

 The Secret Science Reform Act would compel EPA to develop regulations and scientific studies in the open, and allow truly independent experts to examine and challenge data, evidence and studies that supposedly support EPA dictates that could cost billions of dollars and millions of jobs.
 It is long overdue.

 The Supremes.
 Even if it must ignore the clear intent or language of laws like Obamacare, the US Supreme Court has often been another reliable Obama rubberstamp.
 Yet it recently ruled in Michigan v.
-EPA that EPA violated the law by failing to consider monetary costs in deciding to regulate air pollution from power plants.
+EPA that by failing to consider monetary costs in deciding to regulate air pollution from power plants.
 The agency’s refusal to recognize the damage its regulations inflict on human health and welfare is a far more serious offense, and the agency must not be allowed to continue doing that.

 The African Development Bank says it will no longer tolerate policies that prevent construction of coal-fired power plants needed to bring electricity to 730 million Africans who do not yet enjoy the countless blessings that this miracle energy brings.